juanantonio284/notes_on_writing/MIPT_Tech_Writ--Week_2.md

-# Week 2, Lesson 1: Technical Writing Overview
+# MIPT - Technical Writing

 [**Note**: This is taken from video transcripts and contains punctuation errors and changed words.
 Some corrections have been made—which is to say that many things have not been corrected.]

+# Week 2, Lesson 1: Technical Writing Overview

 ## 2.1 - What's In A Name?